A Program to Protect and Elevate artwork

 - To serve as a resource for the art that is created as a direct result of community-led movements, the individuals who create the art, and the organizations that might later showcase or collect the art objects.

-- To document and preserve a type of human expression that normally emerges and disappears quickly (so that future generations may learn from it).
+- To document and preserve cultural collections so that future generations may learn from it.

 - And finally, to expand the definition of what holds artistic importance.
 Too often the mainstream asserts that the only art that matters is older, commissioned, or displayed in museums.
 By treating community-created objects with the same care and respect that we provide to priceless works of art, BACC is noting that community-led movements are both historically and artistically important.